tlogan/ERST/README.md

     - finding a derivation tree for cyclic (i.e. inductive) constraints corresponds to unwinding cyclic constraints into DAG-like constraints.
     - in other words, a DAG-like problem has exactly one derivation tree (per query)
     - keeps track of interpolant for each node, and conjuctive merges at the end
+    - solve by one or more iterations of unwinding, interpolating, and refining the inductive subset
+    - the inductive subset is a subset of the solution for the unwinding that constitutes a sufficient solution for the original problem
+    - A solution the unwinding may not always contain a solution to the original problem, since the unwinding may not capture some inductive aspects
+    - if there is no solution to the original problem, then the non-solution points to where the next unwinding should occur.
+    - the predicate P_i for a particular unwinding is the intersection of the I(n) where hd(n) = P_i for all n
+    - the predicate P for a particular unwinding is the union of P_i for all i
+    - interpolation is used when unwinding adds the query to the set of constraints
+    - solving terminates with failure when no derivation of query is found
+    - solving terminates with solution when inductive subset found

 ### Gap